gareth-24/capstone/README.md

 #### Wednesday, July 26th
 * 8:20: Plan out daily tasks and goals, meet with dev team
+* 8:40: Add more products to the store db

 ## Helpful Resources and Links: